VerdictAI

 Frequently asked

-Are iridium spark plugs worth it over copper or platinum?
+Are iridium spark plugs worth the extra cost over copper?